Azure/reliable-web-app-pattern-dotnet/README.md

 ### 3. Create a new environment

+Use the VS Code terminal to run the following commands to create a new environment.

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `dotnetwebapp`).
 The environment name is used for resource group naming and specific resource naming.
 Also, select a password for the admin user of the database.

 If not using PowerShell 7+, run the following command: